AgustinMadygraf/ESPWROOM32/docs/ZD-FJ13+t.md

 ### 4.2.12.
 Mounting of Printing Plate
 Before install the printing cylinder onto the machine, remember to mount the printing plate onto the printing cylinder with the specific printing plate mounting machine as follows:
-    a-Adjusting Lenses: put the printing cylinder on the mounting machine, and paste any printing plate onto the cylinder meanwhile make sure that the cross mark on the plate coincides with the transverse guiding line on the cylinder, then move one of those two lenses, and adjust the parallelism between the cross mark and the sliding generatrix line of the lens.
-When the parallelism is confirmed, implement the adjustment onto the other lens in the same way. b-Select the printing cylinder with appropriate length, clean the surface of the printing cylinder and the printing plate. c-Obtain a piece of double sided tape, which should be wider than the printing plate by 5mm and longer the printing plate by 2mm.
+    (A)-Adjusting Lenses: put the printing cylinder on the mounting machine, and paste any printing plate onto the cylinder meanwhile make sure that the cross mark on the plate coincides with the transverse guiding line on the cylinder, then move one of those two lenses, and adjust the parallelism between the cross mark and the sliding generatrix line of the lens.
+When the parallelism is confirmed, implement the adjustment onto the other lens in the same way.

+    (B)-Select the printing cylinder with appropriate length, clean the surface of the printing cylinder and the printing plate.

+    (C)-Obtain a piece of double sided tape, which should be wider than the printing plate by 5mm and longer the printing plate by 2mm.
 After the printing cylinder becomes dry totally, paste the tap on the printing cylinder flatly and press the tap onto the printing cylinder for a while so that the tap can be stuck firmly.
-Note that the tape pasting should be straight (you can make use of the guiding line on the printing cylinder); to eliminate the air between the tap and the cylinder, you should rotate the cylinder slowly while pasting; after rotating by one circle, cut away the redundant tape and make the connection line be smooth; if there is any air bubble between the tap and the cylinder, eliminate it with needle. d-The raw printing plate is bigger than the actual size of printing content in transverse and Longitudinal diretions.
+Note that the tape pasting should be straight (you can make use of the guiding line on the printing cylinder); to eliminate the air between the tap and the cylinder, you should rotate the cylinder slowly while pasting; after rotating by one circle, cut away the redundant tape and make the connection line be smooth; if there is any air bubble between the tap and the cylinder, eliminate it with needle.

+    (D)-The raw printing plate is bigger than the actual size of printing content in transverse and Longitudinal diretions.
 Cut the raw printing plate if the difference is too big.
 The trimmed plate.
 Should be wider than the actual size of printing content by 10mm on both sides for closing plate.
-And the length of the trimmed plate should be calculated as per the following formula: Printing Plate Length (Flat Status) = Printing Cylinder Gear Teeth NO.X Pitch Deformation Rate e-Positioning in Transverse Direction: predict the mapping positions of the left and right cross marks of the printing plate; remove the protective layer and clear all of foreign matters; paste one side of the printing plate by using lens, while making sure that the cross mark on the plate coincides with the transverse guiding line on the cylinder; then pull the plate to make it be flat and paste the other side of the plate onto the cylinder.
+And the length of the trimmed plate should be calculated as per the following formula: Printing Plate Length (Flat Status) = Printing Cylinder Gear Teeth NO.X Pitch Deformation Rate

+    (E)-Positioning in Transverse Direction: predict the mapping positions of the left and right cross marks of the printing plate; remove the protective layer and clear all of foreign matters; paste one side of the printing plate by using lens, while making sure that the cross mark on the plate coincides with the transverse guiding line on the cylinder; then pull the plate to make it be flat and paste the other side of the plate onto the cylinder.
         Note:
         -mark the mapping positions of the two cross marks with pen; -each printing cylinder should have the plate mounted with the cross marks at the exactly same positions.

-    f-Positioning in Longitudinal Direction: rotate the printing cylinder slowly and carefully after the printing plate has been positioned in transverse direction (the monitor of the plate mounting machine can display the images of the two cross marks at the same time).
+    (F)-Positioning in Longitudinal Direction: rotate the printing cylinder slowly and carefully after the printing plate has been positioned in transverse direction (the monitor of the plate mounting machine can display the images of the two cross marks at the same time).
         Note:
         -The pasted plate must be flat and straight;
         -Any air bubble and wrinkle is prohibited;